skarFubatsu/kimi-uso-fan-page/README.md

 and learning journey in the fields of frontend development under *Professor Maya Thapa*.

-[repo-link]: https://github.com/ "work in porgress"
+[repo-link]: https://github.com/skarFubatsu/kimi-uso-fan-page "Kimi Uso FanPage"

 [^1]: While JavaScript wasn't included in the curriculum for the current semester, I took the initiative to learn and impement it to enrich my project.